r-lyeh-archived/sentry/README.md

 - Sentry is highly customizable.
 - Sentry is tiny, and header-only.
 - Sentry is self-contained.
 No external dependencies.
-- Sentry is BOOST licensed.
+- Sentry is zlib/libpng licensed.

 ## Sample
 ```c++